vacu9708/vacu9708/README.md

 <img src = "https://user-images.githubusercontent.com/67142421/150077748-22b2694c-35bf-40a0-858e-a46cff23c9ef.jpg" width="208" height="267">

 Nice to meet you.
 I am currently looking forward to be a competent web developer.
-* 🥅Though this is a worn-out phrase, I would really like to try hard to grow to be a better developer.
+* 🥅Though this is a worn-out phrase, I would really like to try hard to learn new things and grow to be a better developer.
-* 🆕I am ready to learn new things.
 * 🌲I would like to try my best to work well with my team.

+Hobby : Studying foreign languages(currently I am interested in spanish, german),

 # Please click to see :
 ## *The record of my studying*